Where Everything Fights Everything

 The Winner Is

 This analysis reveals an unexpectedly competitive contest between biology's slowest mammal and humanity's most advanced personal transport technology.
-The sloth claims victory in energy efficiency, environmental impact, and longevity, whilst the electric car dominates in practical utility and technological sophistication.
+The Sloth claims victory in three rounds — energy efficiency, environmental impact, and longevity and durability — whilst the Electric Car dominates in practical utility and technological sophistication.

 Share this battle